Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-where $U_i$ is a language of finite words that is recognized by a CM and $V_i$ is a language of finite words that is recognized by a CM where $F=\{q_0\}$.
-The proof of this observation is very similar to the proof of \autoref{lem:charBuchiPA} and we leave the details to the reader.
+where $U_i$ is a language of finite words that is recognized by a finite-word BCA (we do not give a formal definition here as it does not yield further insights) and~$V_i$ is a language that is recognized by a finite-word BCA where the initial state in the only accepting state.
+The proof of this observation is very similar to the proof of \Cref{lem:charBuchiPA} and we leave the details to the reader.